Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 ```

 The last argument is the tier; everything before it is the player, so names with spaces
 work.
-Their client is told the new tier straight away, so player-list actions update
+Their client is told the new tier straight away, so menu and player-list actions
-**without a reconnect**.
+update **without a reconnect**.

 Refused if: you target yourself, the tier is outside 1–3, they already hold that tier, or
 you are trying to demote an existing Owner.